akka/akka/akka-docs/rst/scala/http/configuration.rst

 Configuration
 =============

-Just like any other Akka module Akka HTTP is configured via `Lightbend Config`_.
+Just like any other Akka module Akka HTTP is configured via `Typesafe Config`_.
 Usually this means that you provide an ``application.conf`` which contains all the application-specific settings that differ from the default ones provided by the reference configuration files from the individual Akka modules.